defund12/defund12.org/TEAMS.md

 ## 4. Email Addition Development Team

-This team will pick up issues that have the `[Ready for PR]` tag.
+This team will pick up issues that have the `[ready-for-pr]` tag.
 Issues should only be assigned to a developer for less 24 hrs to ensure emails get added to the site quickly.

 **Responsibilities**

 - Assign issue to yourself so no other developer begins working on it
 - Create a PR for the email issue
 - Ensure the email markdown is correct and properly linted.
-- Once done, add tag `[READY FOR CODE REVIEW]` and remove all other tags
+- Once PR is up, someone will review and merge!

 ## Join the conversation